rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 [released recently]: /2021/05/06/Rust-1.52.0.html

-This release, 1.52.1, works around the breakage caused by the newly added verification by temporarily changing the defaults in the Rust compiler to disable incremental unless the user knowingly opts in.
+Today's new release, 1.52.1, works around the breakage caused by the newly added verification by temporarily changing the defaults in the Rust compiler to disable incremental unless the user knowingly opts in.